Baháʼí Faith in Yemen: Community formation (1940s–1990s)

 From the 1940s and early 1950s several Bahá’ís settled with their families in Yemen, working in fields that were critically needed at the time—medicine, engineering and roads, education, and public services.
 Some settled later in 1970s.
 Among them were Dr. Kamal bin Haydara (a physician who served Socotra’s population and was granted Yemeni citizenship); engineer Badiullah Sanai, who was nationally recognized for his leadership in urban planning; and engineer Towfiq Al-Sakkaf, who served as Head of the Construction Department at the Ministry of Construction and Development during the period of Communist rule in South Yemen (PDRY).

-The earliest known Local Spiritual Assemblies in Yemen were established in Sanaʽa in 1961 and in Aden in 1962, though it is likely that Bahá’í administrative structures existed earlier, possibly during the 1950s.
+The earliest known Local Spiritual Assemblies in Yemen were established in Sanaa in 1961 and in Aden in 1962, though it is likely that Bahá’í administrative structures existed earlier, possibly during the 1950s.
 The communist coup in South Yemen in 1969 led to the expulsion of foreigners—including Persian Bahá’ís—from the new People’s Democratic Republic of Yemen, while local community life continued in the north.
 As of today local Baha'is still live in the South, e.g. in Aden.

-The first and only National Spiritual Assembly of the Bahá’ís of Yemen was founded in Sanaʽa in 1984, uniting all local assemblies in the country under a single national body despite Yemen’s ongoing political divisions, marking a milestone in community self-governance.
+The first and only National Spiritual Assembly of the Bahá’ís of Yemen was founded in Sanaa in 1984, uniting all local assemblies in the country under a single national body despite Yemen’s ongoing political divisions, marking a milestone in community self-governance.
 Through the 1980s–1990s the community focused on literacy, education, youth, and village-level development, generally shunning partisan politics in accordance with Bahá’í teachings.